skip to log on skip to main content

 • Transfer money to another account.

-• CHECK: Verify with your provider/bank immediately via official channels if you receive a message from someone saying your account is at risk, under review, unavailable, or locked, or if you enter personal details into a link that you suspect is a scam.
+• CHECK - Verify Requests – Contact your provider/bank immediately on a listed number if you receive a message from someone saying your account is at risk, under review, or locked, or if you enter personal details into a link that you suspect is a scam.

 Type:

-If you suspect fraud on your account or have shared financial information or transferred money as a result of this scam, please contact us straightaway.
+If you suspect fraud on your account or have shared personal or financial information, or transferred money as a result of this scam, please contact us straightaway.
 Our Customer Protection Team is available 24/7 to help you.

-Alert from the Australian Signals Directorate's Australian Cyber Security Centre (ASD's ACSC) on impersonation scam
+Australian Signals Directorate's Australian Cyber Security Centre (ASD’s ACSC) impersonation phone and email scam

 Type: